Ghini/ghini.desktop/doc/ghini-family.rst

       communication.
 Minimal terminology you might still check: IP Address; IP Port; Network Segment.

+      Check your phone IP address in :menuselection:`Settings --> About device --> Status`, no more to make sure that both addresses, desktop and pocket, belong to the same segment, roughly true if the first three of those four numbers are equal.

 .. admonition:: Port Number, GHINI/44464?
 What is that?
    :class: toggle

-      44464 is a port number and a port, that's something like a plug, or a wire that a server program can enable and listen to, and to which client programs may attach and speak into.
+      44464 is a port number and a port, think of it like of a virtual plug that a server program can enable and listen to, and to which client programs may attach and speak into.
       This port number, 44464 makes some sense because it's like GHINI on a phone keyboard.
-      There is nothing special with this 44464, you can choose just about any number from 1025 to 65535, as long as it's `not already in use <https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers>`_ by other programs and
+      There is nothing special with this 44464, you can choose just about any number from 1025 to 65535, as long as it's `not already in use
+      <https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers>`_ by other programs and
       it's the same on both ghini.desktop and ghini.pocket.

-.. admonition:: 127.0.0.1
+.. admonition:: localhost and your local network
    :class: toggle

       Is your ghini.desktop showing the ``127.0.0.1`` address, that means that it is not connected to any network.
 That address is the numeric form of ``localhost``, and only useful for local connections.
 You will **not** be able to connect pocket to desktop if this is what desktop reports as server IP address.

+      Your local IP address is something starting with ``192.168.`` followed by two more numbers between 0 and 255, or maybe ``10.`` followed by three more such numbers, or still ``172.`` followed by a number in the range 16 to 31, and again two more numbers between 0 and 255.

+      Anything else is something else and will not work.

 |ghini.desktop| holds a list of registered |ghini.pocket| clients.
 (Check the below section on